sleep360-Team/sleep360/standards.md

 # 6.4.5 Design Definition process
 ## Prepare for software system design definition
 ### Define design definition strategy, consistent with the selected life cycle model and anticipated design artifacts
-- Can include initial or incremental decomposition into system elements; various views of automated procedures, data structures and control systems; selection of design patterns; or progressively more detailed definition of objects and their relationships
+- Outcome: a.
+Design characteristics of each system element are defined.
+- Weekly meetings help break down overall design into individual user stories
-### Select and prioritize design principles and design characteristics**
+### Select and prioritize design principles and design characteristicss
-- Design principles include controlling ideas such as abstraction, modularization and encapsulation; separation of interface and implementation, concurrency, and persistence of data.
-Security considerations include the principle of least privilege, layered defenses, restricted access to system services, and other considerations to minimize and defend the system attack surface.
-Examples of design characteristics include availability, fault tolerance and resilience, scalability, usability, capacity and performance, testability, portability, and affordability
+- Outcome: e.
+Design alternatives for system elements are assessed.
+- By analyzing various options for design principle and characteristics, developers consider alternatives for their design.
+They best do this through a single shared codebase which forces developers to work cohesively so the design pattern makes sense for other parts of the system
 ### Identify and plan for the necessary enabling systems or services needed to support design definition**
+- Outcome: c.
+Design enablers necessary for design definition are selected or defined.
--Includes identification of requirements and interfaces; selection of software and system platforms, programming languages, design notations and tools for collaboration and design development, design reuse repositories and design standards
+- Monthly meetings discuss identification of requirements and interfaces; selection of software and system platforms, programming languages, design notations and tools for collaboration and design development, design reuse repositories and design standards
-### Obtain or require access to the enabling systems or services to be used**
+### Obtain or require access to the enabling systems or services to be used
--Validation process confirms system achieves intended use
+- Outcome: g.
+Any enabling systems or services needed for design definition are available
+- Using a single shared codebase ensures proper branch protection and permissions which contirbutes to ensuring proper access controls
 ## Establish designs related to each software system element
 ### Transform architectural and design characteristics into design of elements
 - Databases, data structures, provisions for memory and storage